Skip to content

 Sharpening the AX - Applicant experiences that work inside and out

 It doesn’t matter if you’ve applied for a job, a loan, or a visa – we all have a war-story about a terrible application experience.
+From black-box applications where the next steps are a mystery to microscopic mobile forms with hidden “submit” buttons, it’s infuriating.

 The result?
 Well, for applicants it turns them off and provokes bad-mouthing of brands.
 In highly competitive domains like financial products and seasonal employment, applicants will simply go elsewhere.